bluenviron/mavp2p/README.md

                        tcpc:dest_ip:port (tcp, client mode)

-                       serial:port:baudrate (serial)

-                       udps:listen_ip:port (udp, server mode)

 Flags:
   -h, --help                                         Show context-sensitive help.
-      --version                  print version.
+      --version                                      Print version.
-  -q, --quiet                    suppress info messages.
+  -q, --quiet                                        Suppress info messages.
-      --print                    print routed frames.
+      --print                                        Print routed frames.
-      --print-errors             print parse errors singularly, instead of printing only their quantity every 5 seconds.
+      --print-errors                                 Print parse errors singularly, instead of printing only their quantity every 5 seconds.
-      --read-timeout=10s         timeout of read operations.
+      --read-timeout=10s                             Timeout of read operations.
-      --write-timeout=10s        timeout of write operations.
+      --write-timeout=10s                            Timeout of write operations.
-      --idle-timeout=60s         disconnect idle connections after a timeout.
+      --idle-timeout=60s                             Disconnect idle connections after a timeout.
-      --hb-disable               disable heartbeats.
+      --hb-disable                                   Disable heartbeats.
-      --hb-version=1             set mavlink version of heartbeats.
+      --hb-version=1                                 Mavlink version of heartbeats.
-      --hb-systemid=125          set system ID of heartbeats. it is recommended to set a different system id for each router in the network.
+      --hb-systemid=125                              System ID of heartbeats.
+It is recommended to set a different system id for each router in the network.
-      --hb-componentid=191       set component ID of heartbeats.
+      --hb-componentid=191                           Component ID of heartbeats.
-      --hb-period=5              set period of heartbeats.
+      --hb-period=5                                  Period of heartbeats.
-      --streamreq-disable        do not request streams to Ardupilot devices, that need an explicit request in order to emit telemetry streams. this task is usually delegated to the router, in order to avoid conflicts when multiple ground stations are active.
+      --streamreq-disable                            Do not request streams to Ardupilot devices, that need an explicit request in order to emit telemetry streams.
+This task is usually delegated to the router, in order to avoid conflicts when multiple ground stations are active.
-      --streamreq-frequency=4    set the stream frequency to request.
+      --streamreq-frequency=4                        Stream frequency to request.
+      --dump                                         Dump telemetry to disk
+      --dump-path="dump/2006-01-02_15-04-05.tlog"    Path of dump segments, in Golang's time.Format() format --dump-duration=1h                             Maximum duration of each dump segment
 ```

 ## Compile from source